WBRG

-WBRG (1050 kHz) is a commercial AM radio station licensed to Lynchburg, Virginia.
+WBRG (1050 AM) is a commercial radio station licensed to Lynchburg, Virginia.
 It airs a talk radio format.
 It is owned and operated by Brent Epperson with the license held by Tri-County Broadcasting, Inc. It is a sister station of another Lynchburg talk outlet, 580 and 94.1 WLVA.

 By day, WBRG is powered at 3,800 watts non-directional.
-But 1050 AM is a Mexican clear channel frequency reserved for Class A XEG Monterrey.
-So WBRG must greatly reduce power to 90 watts at night to avoid interference.
+At night, it must reduce power to 90 watts as 1050 AM is a clear channel with dominant station XEG Monterrey.
 The transmitter is on Old Ragland Road at Wright Shop Road in Madison Heights, Virginia.
 Programming is also heard on two FM translators at 104.5 MHz and 105.1 MHz in Lynchburg.

 Programming

 Most shows heard on WBRG are syndicated.
 Weekday mornings begin with a Virginia-based morning show hosted by John Fredericks.
 He's followed by Chris Plante, Dana Loesch, Bill O'Reilly, Mike Gallagher, James Dobson and Brandon Tatum.
 On weekends, car races are heard from the Performance Racing Network.